 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On April 25 we remember the Gospel writer Mark.
-He was referred to as "my son Mark" by the apostle Peter in Peter's first letter to the churches of Asia.
+The Gospel writer Mark was affectionately called "my son Mark" by the apostle Peter in Peter's first letter to the churches of Asia.
 Mark served Peter as a secretary, and was his trusted companion and spiritual son for many years.

 Later, when Paul was imprisoned and nearing his martyrdom in Rome, he and Mark were once again on good terms.
 Paul writes forlornly to Timothy that Demas has deserted him and others have left; only Luke is still with him.
 He instructs Timothy to "get Mark and bring him with you, for he useful to me for ministry" (II Timothy 4: 11.)